AU-HCI/website/markdown/index.md

   + D : $58\% - 67\%$
   + F : $0\% - 57\%$

+## Turning in Homework

+All homework is to be turned in via your private Git repository by Friday at 11:59pm the week after the homework is released.

 ## Course Communication

 This course has a slack channel.
 Please join it here: [Slack Registration](https://join.slack.com/t/augustaspace/shared_invite/zt-kqtl6qfk-rjR976X_VjRj8w3nT7dX_w )